Although I personally loved Trunk Club, they are no longer in business.

-Including similar stylist services as well as some other clothing services that are a bit different (like designer purse rentals), you’re bound to find something you’re dying to try!
+Including similar stylist services as well as some other clothing services that are a bit different (like designer purse rentals), you’re bound to find something you’ve been dying to try.

 With up to 12 hand-picked items per box, there are a ton of options with this styling service!
 Although the styling fee is $40 (higher than most alternatives), their stylists do a great job.